albar965/littlenavmap-manual/src/en/CRASHREPORT.rst

 No user files are modified or removed.
 User features like measurement lines or traffic patters are not affected.

 **See** :doc:`ISSUEREPORT` **for more information about the report and contact information.**

+Files and file locations are described in chapter :ref:`files-crashreports`.

 .. note::